dissgod99/Data-Mining-and-Machine-Learning-SS23/README.md

 3. Install the project's dependencies using: pip install -r requirements.txt

-Now you're good to ho :)
+Now you're good to go :)